celebrity

 October 29: Allegations from a 10-year-old boy are filed.

-In one of two new civil lawsuits filed by Buzbee, a California plaintiff known as John Doe said that at 10 years old, he was an aspiring actor and rapper when his parents arranged an "audition" for Combs at a New York hotel.
+In one of two civil lawsuits filed by Buzbee, a California plaintiff known as John Doe said that at 10 years old, he was an aspiring actor and rapper when his parents arranged an "audition" for Combs at a New York hotel.

-The plaintiff performed several songs for the music mogul who told the boy he could "make him a star," the lawsuit stated.
+The plaintiff performed several songs for the music mogul, who told the boy he could "make him a star," the lawsuit stated.

 "Combs asked Plaintiff how badly he wanted to be a star, and what Plaintiff would do to get to be one.
 Plaintiff responded, as might any ten-year-old child, that he would 'do anything,'" the lawsuit said.